Accessing your @alumni.brown.edu account

 In mid-June—or, for December completers, early January—your Brown account is renamed to an alumni.brown.edu address (e.g., email@example.com would be renamed firstname.lastname@example.org).
 You use this new alumni address to log in with the same password you used in the past.
 Your Google account continues to include your existing email messages, email contacts, calendar, documents, and sites.
 However some non-core services, such as YouTube and ePortfolios, may not transfer.

-Mail sent to your original brown.edu address continues to appear in your mailbox for three months.
+Mail sent to your original brown.edu address continues to appear in your mailbox for 90 days only.
 After that time, your brown.edu address no longer works and messages sent to that address bounce.

 Because messages to your brown.edu account continue to reach you for only a limited time, start giving the alumni.brown.edu address to your contacts as soon as it’s active, and change your address in any online accounts that you may have set up using your brown.edu address.

 If you are accepted and committed to a Brown medical or graduate degree program by the end of your final semester, you retain your @brown.edu account and all the data within.
 Your alumni account will be created when you complete the advanced degree program.

 Because you will be using your @brown.edu account as a faculty or staff member, a new, empty @alumni.brown.edu account gets created for you.
 To access your alumni account, log in to MyAccount and follow the instructions to reset your lifetime email password.